What Should I Do If My Puppy Is Experiencing The “teenage Phase”?

 Importance of consistency during the teenage phase

 Consistency is key when dealing with a puppy going through the teenage phase.
-It is essential to provide clear expectations and boundaries for your furry friend to prevent confusion and reinforce positive behaviors.
+It is essential to provide clear and boundaries for your furry friend to prevent confusion and reinforce positive behaviors.
 Your pup is still learning, and providing consistent guidance will help them understand what is expected of them.

 Establishing a routine